sbogucki12/bogoodski2/README.md

 **July 2, 2018:**

++ Created project components to populate the "Portfolio" tab.
 + Created template components that will be used to make the content components for the Portfolio tab

 **June 26, 2018:**